-- Description - Chart 5 provides a snapshot of alternative placement youth in custody on the last day of each month. - Alternative placement includes youth awaiting adjudication, youth pending disposition, youth awaiting placement, youth committed to Juvenile Hall, and youth committed to Secure Track - On the last day of July, - 36% of youth in custody were alternative placements
+- Description - Chart 5 provides a snapshot of alternative placement youth in custody on the last day of each month. - Alternative placement includes youth awaiting adjudication, youth pending disposition, youth awaiting placement, youth committed to Juvenile Hall, and youth committed to Secure Track - On the last day of August, - 26% of youth in custody were committed to Juvenile Hall or Secure Track, and 11% were awaiting placement.